Goh0809/PURSUIT-CARD-GAME-/README.md

 ## Data Structure and Algorithm Implementation
 Participants
 - Linked List: after the student answer the question, the system should record the data into the system

 Unanswered desk
-- queue
--
+- Circular Queue
-Randomize algorithm
-- Fisher-Yates Shuffle
+- Fisher-Yates Shuffle algorithm for randomize purpose

 Answered Desk
 - Stack